 Published November 4th, 2017

 The next two years of college brought two more Super Bowl losses, both at the hands of the Dallas Cowboys (F Dallas!).
 After I graduated, I took a job at a local company in Cheektowaga and finally went to my first game at Rich Stadium.
 It was a game against the Miami Dolphins and it may have been one of the greatest days of my life.
 I’m not lying, it was that much fun.
-I loved the tailgating and the spirit of the fans.
+I loved the tailgating, the fan spirit, and the love of the team.
 There was electricity — and booze — everywhere.
 I watched Kelly, Thomas, Smith, Tasker, and Christie lead the Bills to victory over Dan Marino (seriously, what’s up with those Isotoner gloves commercials?) and the much hated Bryan Cox (F U!
 You gave us the finger — we gave you 160,000 middle fingers back).
 That was the day I truly became a fan.

 Earlier in the season, a bunch of us also flew down to LA for the Bills game, and I finally met the legendary Pinto Ron at Busby’s West during the Saturday welcome party.
 That was a great weekend and we won the game!
 I also was at the 49er game in Buffalo and partied in the famous Hammer Lot!
 It was incredibly fun!
 And we won that game too!!